nix-community/dream2nix/docs/src/subsystems/rust.md

 }
 ```

-where `cargoHostTarget` has the same meaning as coming from a `pkgsHostTarget`
+where `cargoHostTarget` has the same meaning as coming from a `pkgsHostTarget`.
-and `cargoBuildBuild` has the same meaning as coming from a `pkgsBuildBuild`.
+And `cargoBuildBuild` has the same meaning as coming from a `pkgsBuildBuild`.

-Also keep in mind that if you want to override the toolchain for a package
-and you are using the `crane` builder, you would need to set an override
-for both the dependencies and the main package derivation:
+To override the toolchain for a specific package, you will need to set an override for both the dependencies and the main package derivation:

 ```nix
 let